BonganiChauke/Dirty-Cafe/README.md

 ## Project Setup

 1. **Clone the Repository**
-   - If the project is stored in a Git repository, clone it to your local machine:
+   - Clone it to your local machine:
      ```bash
      git clone <repository_url>
      ```